 Some items may endanger the safety of an aircraft or persons on board it.
 The air transportation of these dangerous materials can either be forbidden or restricted.
 IATA leads industry efforts to ensure the safe handling of dangerous goods in air shipping.
 We provide a great variety of technical knowledge, products, services and training solutions, tailored to satisfy industry needs.

 The definition of standards for documentation, handling and training, as well as their promotion and use, contributed to achieving a very high degree of safety in the transportation of dangerous goods by air.

 Dangerous Goods Regulations

 IATA works closely with local governments and ICAO in the development of regulations.
 This way, we ensure that the rules and guidelines on dangerous goods transportation are effective and efficient.

 The IATA Dangerous Goods Regulations (DGR) manual is the global reference for shipping dangerous goods by air and the only standard recognized by airlines.

-The Competency Based Training Assessment White Paper (pdf) provides some discussion points to the currently proposed changes to the DG Training ICAO provisions.
+The Competency Based Training Assessment White Paper (pdf) February 2017 - Analysis performed by the DGTWG provides some discussion points to the DG Training ICAO provisions.

 Dangerous Goods Community